sjwiesman/flink-docs-v2/content/docs/learn-flink/datastream_api.md

 of the stream.

 The output looks something like this

     1> Fred: age 35
     2> Wilma: age 35

-where `1>` and `2>` indicate which sub-task (i.e., thread) produced the output.
+where 1> and 2> indicate which sub-task (i.e., thread) produced the output.

 In production, commonly used sinks include the StreamingFileSink, various databases, and several pub-sub systems.

 ### Debugging

 In production, your application will run in a remote cluster or set of containers.
-And if it fails,it will fail remotely.
+And if it fails, it will fail remotely.
 The JobManager and TaskManager logs can be very helpful in debugging such failures, but it is much easier to do local debugging inside an IDE, which is something that Flink supports.
 You can set breakpoints, examine local variables, and step through your code.
 You can also step into Flink's code, which can be a great way to learn more about its internals if you are curious to see how Flink works.

 {{< top >}}